About this I Ching translation

 Differences with previous text

-This has resulted in a I Ching translation that is in various details different from the Wilhelm/Baynes translation that was previously on this site.
+This has resulted in a I Ching translation that is in various details different from the Wilhelm/Baynes translation that was on this site before 2006.
 This is not just a difference in style (Wilhelm's style seems to be substantially influenced by Goethe's), but also of interpretation.
 While my initial version was still reminiscent of Wilhelm's, my interpretation has changed in lots of details with the appliance of all kinds of checks on the text "making sense," checking out all kinds of aspects of context, and making lots of small improvements on the wording.

 Improved consultation page

-I made a more simple and clear consultation page, than the previous one, that only shows the relevant hexagram texts.
+I made a more simple and clear consultation page than the previous one, that only shows the relevant hexagram texts.
 I decided not to add the text which is called "The Image" in the Wilhelm/Baynes translation.
-This text was written later than the core text of the I Ching, and in my view it doesn't always fit particularly well with the original hexagram texts, while it is built upon a different value system.
+This text was written later than the core text of the I Ching, and in my view it doesn't always fit particularly well with the original hexagram texts, and is built upon a different value system.
 With The Image come the trigrams, which I also decided to leave out, as I think that the core text can speak for itself.

 Available as eBook and software

 You can buy the I Ching as an eBook (a PDF file).
 This gives you access to all the text (the website limits the number of consultations you can do).
 The eBook contains, in addition to what's on the website, advice on forming questions, and it has an appendix with the Images.

 The I Ching oracle is also available as an online Journal, to enter notes about your I Ching readings.
 The online Journal has a few extra features than the consultation on this website, like an extended I Ching text for your readings.
 It also doesn't have a limitiation to how many consultations you can do.